API principles

 Authentication

-You need to include the API token with every request to the API in the Authorization header like the following:
+Include your API token with every request to the API in the Authorization header like this:

 Authorization: Token e1l6gq2ye72thbwkacj7jbri7a7tvxe614ojv8ybureain92ocub46t5gab5966k